Configure DKIM, SPF, and DMARC for Your Domain

 Update the SPF Record if Missing or Incorrect:

-If no SPF record exists, create a new TXT
+If no SPF record exists, create a new TXT record with the following:

 - Name:

-(or leave it blank, depending on your DNS provider). - Type:
+@(or leave it blank, depending on your DNS provider). - Type:

-. - Value:
+TXT. - Value:

-If an SPF record exists but doesn't include Google's servers, update the value to ensure it contains include:_spf.google.com
+If an SPF record exists but doesn't include Google's servers, update the value to ensure it contains include:_spf.google.com.

 Verify Propagation: